sul-dlss-deprecated/taco/docs/testing.md

 WARNING:localstack.services.dynamodb.dynamodb_listener: Unknown table: resources not found in {}
 ```

-Is an indication that the particular [Localstack](docs/localstack.md) resource is missing.
-Follow the instructions in the document
-to ensure the resource is available.
+Is an indication that the particular [Localstack](docs/localstack.md) dynamobdb table is missing.
+Follow the instructions in the document to ensure the resource is available.